SolidLabResearch/WhatsInAPod/content/graph_centric.md

-that no single such hierarchy is able to reconcile the conflicting constraints of different use cases, especially given that core aspects such as policies and provenance can only be applied with a document-level granularity.
+that no single such hierarchy is able to reconcile the conflicting constraints of different use cases, especially given that core aspects such as policies and provenance can only be applied at a document-level granularity.

-So while we recognize the importance of document-based Web APIs, we also observe that the simultaneous support for multiple use cases clearly requires multiple perspectives into the same data, each satisfying the constraints of particular cases.
+While we recognize the importance of document-based Web APIs, we also observe that the simultaneous support for multiple use cases clearly requires multiple perspectives into the same data, each satisfying the constraints of particular cases.